Driving Down the Cost of Ediscovery Part 6

 Culling and Reviewing Data Efficiently

 Responding to your discovery obligations is all about effectively and efficiently culling your data to separate the wheat (non-duplicative and non-privileged documents that are responsive to a discovery request) from the chaff (everything else).
 Earlier culling — preserving in place, collecting only what is needed, and processing and culling internally — saves costs by limiting the amount of data for review.
-But you can continue your cost-saving measures throughout the review process as well by utilizing more efficient review protocols.
+But you can continue your cost-saving measures throughout the review process as well by utilizing more efficient review protocols and document review software.

 The Advantages of In-House Culling and Processing